AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Which SUSE versions do Alibaba Cloud public images support?

 Alibaba Cloud public images support SUSE versions.
-For the SUSE versions that Alibaba Cloud public images support, see the "Alibaba Cloud Linux images" section in [Overview](/intl.en-US/Images/Public image/Overview.mdtable_esz_rzj_dhb).
+For more information about the SUSE versions provided by Alibaba Cloud public images, see the "Alibaba Cloud Linux images" section in [Overview](/intl.en-US/Images/Public image/Overview.mdtable_esz_rzj_dhb).

 ## What service support is available for SUSE operating systems?